kwakwak/Front-end-Developer-Interview-Questions/README.md

   * CommonJS and AMD are Javascript module definition APIs that have different implementations, but both come from the same origins.
 AMD is more suited for the browser, because it supports asynchronous loading of module dependencies.

 * What's a hashtable?
+  * In JavaScript, all non-scalar objects behave as associative arrays.
+The object can use other objects as keys.
+However, the length of the associative array is not tracked (like with index-based arrays) and there is the potential that the keys can conflict with built-in members (such as those added to the object prototype) and custom members such as the length property or convenience methods.
 * Explain why the following doesn't work as an IIFE: `function foo(){ }();`.
   * What needs to be changed to properly make it an IIFE?
     * (function foo(){ }());